spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 **Warning:** I do not necessarily advocate this approach unless accompanied by appropriate quality testing and risk analysis.
 LLM performance will improve over time, but there is always a chance of non-deterministic behaviour - that's inherent in their design.
 An optimised prompt could work 95% of the time and then randomly throw out garbage despite heavy prompt engineering.

 ## Intro
-In the following post, I explore the opportunity to do no-code conversions and basic transforms on data with the gpt-3.5-turbo LLM.
+In the following post, I explore the possibility to do no-code conversions and basic transforms on data with the gpt-3.5-turbo LLM.
 I'll take some data in JSON form and convert it to CSV, and translate some of the data along the way to something more useful - all via an LLM prompt.

-My overall conclusion from this experiment: currently, I would prefer to use prompt-generated code that can be proven to be deterministic and then use that code for transforms.
+My overall conclusion from this experiment: right now, I would still prefer to use prompt-generated, deterministic code for transforms.
 See my [previous article](https://www.spiritedtechie.com/blog/2023-08-22-data-transforms-code-gen-with-llms/).

 ## Source code
-Can be found here - it's pretty small.
+Source code for the experiment can be found here - it's pretty small.

 [Github](https://github.com/spiritedtechie/weather-sage/tree/main/api/experiments){:target="_blank"}